-The process of painting cinder block walls in a basement this is for unpainted blocks or if you want to repaint your cinder block walls.
+Thinking of painting cinder block walls in your basement?
+This process works for both unpainted blocks or if you want to repaint your cinder block walls.

-I am sharing with a cinder block foundation because this is the type of walls we have in our basement, but again this does work for a concrete wall too.
+This tutorial is for a cinder block foundation because this is the type of walls we have in our basement, but this works for a concrete wall too.
 Also, our walls were painted before, but they were starting to flake, and we wanted to make sure they were waterproofed before finishing the space.

 STEP 1 – How to prepare a cinder block wall for painting

 With every project, there is always prep work, and this is an essential step to give you the finish you want.
-But before starting, put on my mask and glasses, safety first!
+But before starting, I put on my mask and glasses – safety first!

-Start by scraping off all dirt, loose grit in cracks, and if your repainting, the old flaking paint with a painter’s tool and a wire brush.
+Start by scraping off all dirt, loose grit in cracks, and (if you’re repainting), the old flaking paint, with a painter’s tool and a wire brush.
 Use a shop-vac to vacuum up the scraped off material.

-After, you need to patch any holes or cracks where water could seep in with hydraulic cement.
-Follow the instructions for the hydraulic cement, or if you want some extra help, be sure to visit my tutorial on how to waterproof cracks in a foundation.
+After, you will use hydraulic cement to patch any holes or cracks where water could seep in.
+Follow the instructions for the hydraulic cement, or if you want some extra help, see how to waterproof cracks in a foundation.

 Make sure to remove Efflorescence (a white, powdery, crystal-like deposit) by using Drylok Etch or muriatic acid to clean the area.
-Be sure to use it according to the manufacturer’s directions.
+Follow the manufacturer’s directions.

 STEP 2 – Paint cinder block with paint

 Now you’re ready for paint!
-You could be wondering what kind of paint you use on a cinder block because the type of paint you use will make a difference in waterproofing your walls.
+Choose carefully because the type of paint you use will make a difference in waterproofing your walls.
 I have used two different types and I would recommend using Drylok.

 SIDE NOTE: Drylok is tint-able, so you can color it!